 Moving to Europe is relatively easy for Brits compared to other parts of the world.
 Not only do many Europeans speak English as their second language, but short distance flights also make travelling back and forth convenient.
-That being said, there are still a lot of things to do before you begin your move, so it pays to stay organised.
+There are still a lot of things to do before you begin your move, so it pays to stay organised.

 Here are all of the things that you will need to think about and sort out before you relocate: